matacoder/senior/README.md

 However, some extension modules, either standard or third-party, are designed so as to release the GIL when doing computationally-intensive tasks such as compression or hashing.
 Also, the GIL is always released when doing I/O.

-Past efforts to create a “free-threaded” interpreter (one which locks shared data at a much finer granularity) have not been successful because performance suffered in the common single-processor case.
+Past efforts to create a "free-threaded" interpreter (one which locks shared data at a much finer granularity) have not been successful because performance suffered in the common single-processor case.
 It is believed that overcoming this performance issue would make the implementation much more complicated and therefore costlier to maintain.

 ```python
 >>> import sys